RichGibson/vienna_guide/README.md

   Liechtensteinstraße 10, 1090 Wien, Austria

   Two blocks from the Freud museum.
 Pakistani food buffet, it is 'pay as you wish.'
-I like the food well enough, but vegitarian's and vegans who I know absolutely love it.
+I like the food well enough, but vegetarian's and vegans who I know absolutely love it.